Jade-P/MLGroupProject/README.md

 During data exploration, we also found out that there are some faulty inputs which were not a face or have multiple faces in the test dataset.
 Since we have cleaned the training dataset and excluded faulty inputs, outliers in the test dataset may have degraded the overall performance.

 #### Face variation
-Within the dataset, some face images varied in face angles and could have impacted the model’s performance because the algorithm could have created an algorithm for the template of face to determine the emotion.
+Within the dataset, some face images varied in face angles and could have impacted the model’s performance because the algorithm could have created a template of face to determine the emotion.
 As an imbalanced dataset resulted in a high score in a particular class, less images of faces with different angles might have been trained less, resulting in poor results on faces in different angles.

 After evaluating each model, the best method to use in the live feed was the CNN model.